Attribute Control Charts (p, np, c, u): Implementation and Factory Deployment

 df = data.copy()

-raise ValueError("np-chart requires 'defectives' and 'sample_size'")
+raise ValueError(f"{ct}-chart requires 'defectives' and 'sample_size' columns.")

-if self.chart_type == "c" and "defects" not in df.columns:
+if "defects" not in df.columns:

-raise ValueError("c-chart requires 'defects' column")
+raise ValueError("c-chart requires a 'defects' column.")

-if self.chart_type == "p":
+if ct == "p":

 df["metric"] = df["defectives"] / df["sample_size"]